realpython/members/README.md

 1. Admin should be able to view all lessons
 1. Users should be able to search across all lessons
 1. Users should be able to hide/show lessons on the sidebar
-1. Admin should be able to add new lessons
+1. Admin should be able to add new lessons to an existing chapter
 1. Users should be able to view all standards
 1. Users should be able to view an about page detailing the relationship between chapters, lessons, standards, and exercises
 1. Users should be able to submit exercises for grading